-A postdoctoral position is available in the laboratory of Ingrid Olson at Temple University .
+A postdoctoral position is available in the laboratories of Ingrid Olson and Nora Newcombe at Temple University (https://sites.temple.edu/cnltu/).
 Both U.S. and international applicants are welcome.
-Our lab places great emphasis on postdoctoral training, and we have an excellent track record of placing our postdocs in faculty positions and high-level data science positions.
-You will work on Dr. Olson’s NIH funded grant to study the conceptual underpinnings of social cognition.
+Our labs places great emphasis on postdoctoral training, and we have an excellent track record of placing our postdocs in faculty positions and high-level data science positions.

-We are seeking an individual with a strong background in social cognition, semantic memory, or machine learning methods.
-Experience with fMRI is essential.
-This is an ideal position for someone who wants to gain additional neuroimaging expertise, especially in the area of diffusion imaging research.
-Temple has a new state-of the-art imaging center (see https://liberalarts.temple.edu/news/announcing-temple-university-brain-research-imaging-center) on the ground floor of the Psychology building.
-Translational aspects of this postdoc include the opportunity to work with several patient populations (MCI, mild traumatic brain injury, stroke).
+We are starting work on a new line of research focused on memory reactivation/replay in children that will benefit from diverse perspectives including development, episodic memory, and sleep.
+Even if your past work is not directly related to our lab’s core research on memory and social cognition, you might be a great fit for this position.
+Some experience with fMRI is essential however.
+As a postdoc in this position, you will gain additional neuroimaging expertise, especially in RSA and diffusion imaging.
+Temple has a new state-of the-art imaging center on the ground floor of the Psychology building.
 Whoever is hired will be provided with the opportunity to develop as a basic scientist while simultaneously obtaining experience in translating basic science theories and into clinical research that is fundable by NIH.

 Salary will depend on experience, with a minimum set by NIH.
-The position is initially for 1 year but can be extended for up to 4 years.
-We also provide funds for conference attendance and U.S. visa expenses.
+Additional funds are provided for conference attendance and travel, U.S. VISA expenses, and computers.
+The position is initially for 1 year but can be extended.
 The position will remain open until a suitable candidate is identified.
-We are aiming for a start date between now and October 1, 2018.
+We are aiming for a start date between now and January 1, 2020.

 To apply, send a cover letter describing your background and interests, plus a CV to Ingrid Olson at email@example.com.